chuyangliu/snake/docs/algorithms.md

 <a id="markdown-comparisons-of-different-algorithms" name="comparisons-of-different-algorithms"></a>
 #### Comparisons of Different Algorithms

 The three optimization algorithms can be combined to optimize DQN since they are from three different perspectives.
-There are 8 different combinations in total, all trained with global and local state in relative direction.
-The results are shown below (trained for 3000000 iterations):
+There are 8 different combinations in total and the performance are shown below (3000000 iterations, all trained with global and local state in relative direction):

 ![][img-dqn-8-legends]